javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 For converting values like `12pt` and `100px` to a number:

-- Use `parseInt/parseFloat` for the "soft" conversion, which reads a number from a string until it can.
+- Use `parseInt/parseFloat` for the "soft" conversion, which reads a number from a string until broken by something that is not a number.

 For fractions:

 - Round using `Math.floor`, `Math.ceil`, `Math.trunc`, `Math.round` or `num.toFixed(precision)`.
-- Remember about the loss of precision when working with fractions.
+- Make sure to remember there's a loss of precision when working with fractions.

 More mathematical functions: